jkarstensen/meta/goals.md

   - through unique names / ids to platforms and instruments
   - list of measured quantities
   - platform that hosted measurement
-* ability to trace version history
-* ability to identify commonalities with other measurements, e.g., from the same or similar instruments
-* provide a means to share common analysis conventions, e.g., segmentation, thresholding
 * support the cataloguing of larger datsets, e.g, for use by other tools, such as  [intake](https://intake.readthedocs.io/en/latest/index.html).
 * index to storage locations of measurement data (may also be generated from metadata included in data files)